 IAM provides two additional layers of network protection.
 First when users try to log on, but also when they move throughout a network.

 IAM systems also make it possible to enforce security policies consistently across network architecture.
-Up to date user communities cover all devices, apps, and platforms.
+Up-to-date user communities cover all devices, apps, and platforms.
 Identity and access management makes privilege creep far less likely.

 2. Reduced operating costs through better resource organization